simple-login/app/SECURITY.md

 ## Reporting a Vulnerability

-If you've found a security vulnerability, you can disclose it responsibly by sending a summary to security@simplelogin.io.
-We will review the potential threat and fix it as fast as we can.

-We are incredibly thankful for people who disclose vulnerabilities, unfortunately we do not have a bounty program in place yet.
+If you want to report a vulnerability, please take a look at our bug bounty program at https://proton.me/security/bug-bounty.